dvjsharma/Drawn2Shoe/README.md

 After completing these steps, you should have the Drawn2Shoe application up and running on your local machine. 🎉

-8).
-Make the required changes and add the changed file .
-9).
-Open a pull request from your branch to the main repository.
-10).
-Provide a clear description of your changes and why they're valuable.

 ## 🤝Contributing

 We welcome contributions to Drawn2Shoe!
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how you can get involved.